GermantownCodes/our-members/README.md

 ### 14. Commit your changes
 `$ git commit -m "Add bio information for Dipta J. Basu aka djb"`

+**NOTE:** If you made multiple commits on your feature branch instead of a single commit, be sure to squash them into a single commit using an interactive rebase.

 ### 15. Check master for updates
 In the time that has passed since you forked the repo in GitHub, it's certainly possible that other contributors have updated master.
 So, let's pull in any changes from master and merge them into our feature branch.